Skip to content

 With its layers of flaky dough and nutty filling, Baklava is one of those desserts that many people admire and enjoy, but they think it is just too difficult to make at home.
 Well, this recipe makes it easy and fun to put together this sweet dessert with phyllo dough, nuts, butter and honey.
 A real treat to make and enjoy.

-The key to making Baklava is actually the butter.
+• The key to making this Greek dessert is actually the butter.
 Getting the butter spread evenly over each layer of phyllo dough is key to making this delicious dessert the best it can be.
 Take your time with this step of the process.
 It is important.

 Easy Baklava Recipe